Doddlebopper/startup/README.md

   Environment Variable - load Mongo credentials when application executes.
 Protects credentials when posting to Github repository database cluster - collection of databases that is managed by a single instance of a running database

+//Simon Authentication Service Notes// cookieParser = require('cookie-parser') // Creates the cookie-parser so that we can use cookies bcrypt = require('bcrypt') // allows us to hash our passwords, secure one way version bcrypt.compare() // compares previous password stored in database, to inserted password -c -b parameters // tell curl to store and use cookies within the given file